Control Effectiveness Metrics: 7 Proof Points for EHS

 How does Andreza Araujo use safety indicators in culture diagnosis?

-Andreza Araujo
+Andreza Araújo

-- Civil Engineer (Unicamp)
+- Civil & Safety Engineer (Unicamp)

-- Master in Environmental Diplomacy (University of Geneva)
+- M.A.
+Environmental Diplomacy (University of Geneva)